 There are many coaches who just scream and yell at their players the whole game.
 I call this joysticking.
-These coaches are manipulating players and controlling their decisions during the game, when they really need to learn to make decisions on their own.
+These coaches manipulate players and control their decisions during the game when they really need to learn to make decisions on their own.

 Stepping back and keeping your emotions and passion in check when you compete helps you coach and manage unexpected situations better.

-Passion plays a huge role in how you perform during a competition, but also long after the game.
+Passion plays a huge role in how you perform during competition and also long after the game.
 Sometimes you experience emotional distractions.

 Physical distractions might be a light going off or a loud sound.
 It’s a brief disruption that you can overcome quickly.
 On the other hand, emotional distractions take longer to recover from.
 They run deeper.

 For example, a player gets injured, or you’re embarrassed by a loss, or a parent is mad at you.
 These things linger because they’re connected to your passion.
-You’re so emotionally invested in the game, the sport, the players, it can take a toll on other areas of your life.
+You’re so emotionally invested in the game, the sport, and the players that it can take a toll on other areas of your life.